pidd-wbiz/midivel/README.md

 Modifies MIDI velocity data eg to enable fine tuning of touch sensitive keyboards.
 Everything apart from velocity is passed straight through.

-Uses polling and fifo buffers for uart, it is assumed there will be no datat overun.
+Uses polling and fifo buffers for uart, it is assumed there will be no data overun.

 Tested on.....